Are the Swiss too strict about the Dublin accords?

 Switzerland sends most asylum seekers back to neighbouring Italy, though they never registered there.
 A data analysis by swissinfo.ch shows Switzerland’s strict application of the Dublin accords.
-The regulations establish asylum procedures among 32 European states.
+The regulationsexternal link establish asylum procedures among 32 European states.

 "The smugglers told me, 'If you don’t get fingerprinted in Italy, you can continue to the north.'
 I wanted to go to Switzerland because my brother lives there with his family," says Semere*, a refugee from Eritrea who is 20 years old.